Kravaře: History

 The first written mention of Kravaře is from 1224.
 Kouty was first mentioned in 1238 and Dvořisko in the second half of the 18th century.
 Between 1224 and 1263, the Kravaře estate was acquired by the lords from Benešov, who were further known as lords of Kravaře.
 From 13th to 15th century, it was one of the richest families in Moravia.
 In the second half of the 13th century, they had built a fortress in Kravaře.
 The last owner of Kravaře from this family was Petr Strážnický, who was forced to sell Kravaře in 1420.

 The next important owner of Kravaře was Michael Sendivogius, who received the estate during the Thirty Years' War.
 After his death in 1636, his daughter married the free lord of Eichendorff.
 In 1721–1728, Jan Rudolf Eichendorff had rebuilt the fortress into a late Baroque castle.
 The Eichendorffs had to sell the estate in 1782 due to debts.
 After that, Kravaře were held by less important owners.

-Since 1742 Kravaře and Kouty belonged to Prussia after Maria Theresa had been defeated.
-Dvořisko, located behind the Opava River, remained in Austrian Empire.
+Since 1742, Kravaře and Kouty belonged to Prussia after Maria Theresa had been defeated.
+Dvořisko, located behind the Opava River, remained in the Austrian Empire.
 In 1920, the area of Hlučín Region was returned to Czechoslovakia.
-During World War II, it was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
+During World War II, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.

 For centuries, Kravaře was only a village.
 In 1960, Kouty and Dvořisko were annexed to Kravaře and the new municipality gained the status of a town.